writeinstar/CRT_training_script/03__exercise-consulting-libraries/README.md

 # Exercise 3 - Consulting Libraries!

 Welcome to **Exercise 3**.
-Find out great assets you can put in your toolbox.b
+Find out great assets you can put in your toolbox.c

 # Purpose